tschumann/sandbot/sandbot/readme.txt

 - [All] Updated Windows compiler to Visual Studio 2017 (from Visual Studio 2008).
 - [All] Updated Linux compiler to gcc 6.3.0 (from I'm not sure what - gcc 4.8.2? gcc 4.9.0?).
 - [Day of Defeat] Bots will now move at walk speed instead of sprinting everywhere.
+- [Day of Defeat] Marine bots will now say when they're reloading.
 - [Natural Selection] Marine bots will now say when they're reloading.
 - [Natural Selection] Marine bots are now slightly less accurate to compensate for the fact their isn't reduced in dark areas.